 Instructions

-Preheat your oven to 350F.
-Line a sheet pan with parchment paper and set it aside.
+Preheat your oven to 350°F. Line a sheet pan with parchment paper and set aside.

-Beat butter and sugar in the bowl of a stand mixer with the paddle attachment until light and fluffy (about 5 minutes).
-Scrape down the sides of the bowl and mix in the vanilla extract, lemon zest, and egg.
+Beat the butter and sugar with the paddle attachment until light and fluffy (about 5 minutes).
+Scrape down the sides and mix in the vanilla, lemon zest, and egg.

-In a medium bowl, mix together your flour, salt, and baking soda.
-Slowly add it to your sugar mixture.
-Be careful not to add too much too soon or your dry ingredients might fly out of the bowl when you turn it back on!
+In a medium bowl, mix together the flour, salt, and baking soda.
+Slowly add it to the sugar mixture (add it gradually so the dry ingredients don't fly out when you turn the mixer back on).

-Stir the frozen raspberries into your dough.
-If you are using frozen berries, the stand mixer is your friend here, as the chilled berries will harden your dough quickly and make it hard to evenly distribute the berries throughout the cookie dough.
-If you are using fresh berries, I recommend mixing by hand with a spoon because this will give you the most control over the raspberry swirls.
+Stir the raspberries into the dough.
+For frozen berries, use the stand mixer (the chilled berries harden the dough quickly, so the mixer helps distribute them).
+For fresh berries, mix by hand with a spoon for the most control over the swirls.

-Use a 2-tablespoon cookie scoop to scoop out the dough.
-Place the cookie dough balls on your prepared baking sheet and bake at 350°F for 12 minutes.
-Then remove them from the oven to reshape them using the scoot method before placing them back in the oven for 2-3 minutes.
-Let them rest on the sheet for 5 minutes before transferring the cookies to a cooling rack.
+Use a 2-tablespoon scoop to portion the dough onto the prepared sheet and bake at 350°F for 12 minutes.
+Remove and reshape with the swirl (scoot) method, then bake 2–3 minutes more.
+Rest on the sheet for 5 minutes before transferring to a cooling rack.

-After the cookies have cooled completely, make the lemon glaze in a small bowl by whisking together your powdered sugar, lemon juice (or more milk for a vanilla glaze), vanilla, and milk until combined.
-Don't add all of the liquid at once; add it gradually and stop once you reach a good drizzle consistency where it will hold its shape on the cookies.
+After the cookies have cooled completely, whisk together the powdered sugar, lemon juice, vanilla, and milk in a small bowl until combined.
+Don't add all the liquid at once — add gradually and stop at a good drizzle consistency that holds its shape.

-1 Cup powdered sugar, 1-2 tablespoons lemon juice, ½ teaspoon vanilla, 1 tablespoon milk use more as needed
+1 cup powdered sugar, 1 –2 tablespoons lemon juice, ½ teaspoon vanilla, 1 tablespoon milk

 Drizzle the glaze over the cookies and top with fresh lemon zest.
-Let the glaze set before serving and enjoy!
+Let the glaze set before serving.

 Notes